aaronpk/webmention.io/README.md

 ### IRC

-If you are running an instance of [ZenIRCBot](https://github.com/wraithan/zenircbot), you can use it to receive IRC notifications when a new webmention or pingback is received.
-You'll need to be running the [web-proxy](https://github.com/aaronpk/zenircbot/blob/master/services/web-proxy.js) service, and then you can configure the URL and channel the message should be delivered to.
+If you are running an instance of [TikTokBot](https://github.com/aaronpk/tiktokbot), you can use it to receive IRC notifications when a new webmention or pingback is received.

 ### Jabber